roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Use Knative to deploy a Hello World application.md

 # Use Knative to deploy a Hello World application {#concept_525886 .concept}

 This topic describes how to use Knative to deploy an application.
-In this topic, an example application named Hello World is deployed by using Knative.

 ## Prerequisites {#section_klu_a1g_mjo .section}